kulkarnitejal/ZombieGame/README.txt

 Group Number: 8
-Group Members: Mick Yoon, Syed Usmani, Tejal Kulkarni
+Group Members: Tejal Kulkarni, Mick Yoon, Syed Usmani

-  Full Name: Mick Yoon; Syed Usmani, Tejal Kulkarni
-  EID: may526; sfu66; tk8563

 ...
 Our survival strategy is to act aggressively towards the zombies, rushing towards and attacking them first.
 Another priority is to keep our health relatively high in the beginning, so that we may inflict as much damage as possible.